glaydston/products/README.md

 Products Catalog
 =====

-This repository is from ebook [Play for Scala]
+This repository is from e-book [Play for Scala]

 Config